ilyunya/Joby-List/README.md

 # Joby-List
 productivity note app
-tools I use for this application: vue.js, html,css, prepros
+.
+Tools I use for this application: vue.js, html,css, prepros